Politics of Kiribati: Legislative branch

 In a Westminster system, the unicameral House of Assembly (Maneaba ni Maungatabu) has 45 members: 44 elected in single-seat and multi-seat constituencies; one appointed member from the Banaban community on Rabi Island in Fiji.
 The Attorney general was no longer an ex officio member.
 The elected members of the Maneaba ni Maungatabu serve four-year terms.
 The Speaker of the Maneaba ni Maungatabu is elected by the members of the Maneaba from outside of its membership.
-The total number of the Legisters is forty four from the island in Kiribati and one representative nominated from Rabi Council representing the people in Rabi island in Fiji.
+The total number of MPs is forty-four from Kiribati, and the representative nominated from the Rabi Council representing the people on Rabi Island in Fiji.

 All citizens of Kiribati are eligible to vote at the age of 18.

 Judiciary

 The Chapter VI of the Constitution of 1979 describes the Judiciary of Kiribati.

 The judicial system consists of magistrates' courts, the High Court and the Kiribati Court of Appeal.
 The Beretitenti (President), acting in accordance with the advice of the Public Service Commission, makes all judicial appointments, and amongst them, the Chief Justice, the main judge of the High Court.
 The High Court is in Betio.
 Sir John Muria was the Chief Justice of Kiribati until his replacement by Bill Hastings in August 2021, after a 8 months vacancy.
 On 30 June 2022, Hastings was abruptly suspended from his office during the 2022 Kiribati constitutional crisis.

 The Judicial Committee of the Privy Council in London, England has jurisdiction only if a case involves constitutional rights.
 Appeals are taken directly to the Judicial Committee of the Privy Council itself.

 The Court of Appeal of Kiribati is otherwise the supreme court in Kiribati.